Greg LeMond anti-doping stance and controversies: Lance Armstrong and Trek

 The same month, LeMond also stated to French newspaper Le Monde: "Lance is ready to do anything to keep his secret.
 I don't know how he can continue to convince everybody of his innocence."
 Trek again threatened LeMond with allegedly breaching the "Moral Turpitude" section of their business agreement for making these comments, according to LeMond's 2008 complaint.

 In a 2007 interview, LeMond accused Armstrong of trying to sabotage his relationship with Trek bicycles, and described him by saying "I just think he's not a good person and that's all I can say.
 I mean, he's a facade, if you knew the real Lance Armstrong that I know.
 I think he fronts himself as a guy who is loving and caring.
 From my experience, he's not a nice guy and I've had some very difficult periods with him.
 And I don't believe he'll finish up having any friends in cycling."

 In response Armstrong pointed the finger back at LeMond and suggested an iron injection LeMond received during the 1989 Giro d'Italia was in reality an injection of EPO or some other performance-enhancing agent.
 “We will have the opportunity to tell the truth to the authorities, and Greg LeMond will tell the truth about 1989 I hope, because he, too, needs to tell the truth.
 I have nothing to hide.”

 In March 2008, LeMond Cycling Inc sued Trek for failing to properly promote and distribute the LeMond brand, and for attempting to "silence" LeMond's public comments about doping, attributing this to the influence of Armstrong on Trek.
 Trek responded in April 2008 by severing business ties with LeMond.

-At a press conference Armstrong gave September 2008 to announce his return to cycling, LeMond was on hand sitting in the front row, and publicly challenged Armstrong with questions about doping.
+At a press conference Armstrong gave in September 2008 to announce his return to cycling, LeMond was on hand sitting in the front row, and publicly challenged Armstrong with questions about doping.
 Armstrong appeared angry and interrupted LeMond, telling him it was time to move on.

 On February 16, 2011, Armstrong announced his retirement from competitive cycling.
 At the time he was facing a US federal investigation into doping allegations.
 In June 2012, USADA charged Armstrong with having used illicit performance-enhancing drugs.
 On August 24, 2012, the USADA announced that Armstrong had been issued a lifetime ban from competition, applicable to all sports which follow the World Anti-Doping Agency code.
 The USADA report concluded that Armstrong engaged in "the most sophisticated, professionalized and successful doping program that sport has ever seen."
 In addition, the USADA stripped Armstrong of his seven Tour de France titles.
 On October 22, 2012, the Union Cycliste Internationale (UCI), the sport's governing body, announced its decision to accept USADA's findings.
 Armstrong chose not to appeal the decision to the Court of Arbitration for Sport.
 Despite having denied drug use throughout his career, in January 2013 he admitted to doping in a television interview conducted by Oprah Winfrey.